mh44698/finance-project/README.md

 ## Wireframes

 - [Initial Wireframe](https://res.cloudinary.com/john-deere/image/upload/v1578321821/wireframe1_kifapa.jpg)
-	- this is my initial thinking of how I want my page to work.
+	- Rough Draft of how I want this to work.
 <!-- - [react architecture]() -->

 Define the the React components and the architectural design of your app.